AyaanArshad0/ResiliNet/README.md

 ### Telemetry Dashboard
 Once connected, the TUI (Terminal User Interface) will visualize the throughput and the "recovered" packets that would have otherwise been lost.

-## 5. Future Work (DCW Roadmap)
+## 5. Future Work

-This prototype serves as the foundation for a Directed Course Work (DCW) proposal.
  Future objectives include:

 - **Formal Verification**: Modeling the sliding window protocol in TLA+.
 - **Auditability**: Integrating an immutable session ledger for access control compliance.